-The extension of the Senior Managers and Certification Regime (SM&CR) to FCA solo-regulated firms takes place on 9th December 2019 it's more important than ever for firms to appreciate the spirit of this regulation as well as the letter.
+It's become more important than ever for firms to appreciate the spirit of SM&CR.
 This is an opportunity for your firm build a culture of accountability and responsibility.
 Don't lose it.

 “Greed is good” Gordon Gekko said in the 1987 film Wall Street.
 And in Michael Lewis' book The Big Short, securities salesmen knowingly selling overpriced securities disparaged their customers as “the idiots in Dusseldorf”.

 Thankfully, those are the sentiments of a bygone era.
 No responsible person in financial services today would want to be associated with it.

 In keeping up with the times, the Senior Managers and Certification Regime (SM&CR) ushers in the spirit of in individual accountability for the financial services industry in the UK.
 This is a framework to help regulated firms demonstrate that they have good corporate governance and risk management practices.

 This should help firms - and their customers - to better understand how well their business is managed.
 And this is critical - as if a firm doesn't keep its business partners, suppliers, employees and customers happy - then they may go elsewhere - and a far lot quicker than any regulator can even think of acting.

 Put simply, the SM&CR is about preventing harm

 Firms must show that they've actively considered how conduct within their organisations has been and can continue to be improved to prevent harm.

 The SM&CR requires that firms are able to demonstrate that they've got acceptable practices with regard to their:

 None of these should be alien to well-run firms - whether they operate in the restaurant, sporting, travel or financial services sectors.
 In fact, they should be considered as 'basic hygiene' factors.